| 5 min read

 - Day 11: Early in the morning we arrived in Sarajevo and felt as we had arrived in a completely different world.
 All of a sudden, we were not able to communicate anymore in any of the languages we know.
 We strolled around the Bascarsija -the old bazaar- in the old historical center filled with many mosques.
 In the afternoon, we went to Mostar, famous for its old bridge.
 In the evening, we hung out with other couchsurfers and discovered some Bosnian nightlife, then spent the night in a cheap hotel.

 - Day 12: From Mostar we travelled to Dubrovnik.
 Nowadays, this city is overloaded with tourists because of the Game of Thrones hype, but back then (2011) we had a quite relaxed experience while visiting.
 We explored the old walled center, which was very beautiful, but a little too perfect and almost artificial.
 To me, it felt a bit like a huge open air museum.
+Prices in the center are quite high, so we booked a cheap room up the adjacent hill, from where we had a nice view over downtown Dubrovnik.
+Despite the daily effort, this walk turned out to be one of the fun free things to do in Dubrovnik.

 - Day 13: The next day, we took the boat to Lokrum, an islet in Dubrovnik's bay where we visited a Benedictine monastery and swam in a natural pool.
 As cars are not allowed on Lokrum, it was very quiet and peaceful there.
 Back on the mainland, we climbed the old city walls, which offered some nice views over Dubrovnik's center with all its terracotta red rooves.